sensein/brainkb-design-document/README.md

 - Provides the ability to ingest data in batch or streaming mode for the automated extraction of KGs.

 ## Why BrainyPedia?
-- **Limited Availability of Platforms for Integrating Neuroscience Data into Knowledge Graphs:** In fields such as biomedicine, many platforms, e.g., [SPOKE](https://doi.org/10.1093/bioinformatics/btad080) and [CIViC](https://civicdb.org/welcome), exist for  (the construction and maintenance of) large-scale KGs to be accessible. <span style="color: red;">However, such resources are comparatively limited in the domain of neuroscience.</span> [LinkRBrain](https://doi.org/10.1016/j.jneumeth.2014.12.008), a web-based platform that integrates anatomical, functional, and genetic knowledge, is among the limited number of such resources.
+- **Limited Availability of Platforms for Integrating Neuroscience Data into Knowledge Graphs:** In fields such as biomedicine, many platforms exist, such as, [SPOKE](https://doi.org/10.1093/bioinformatics/btad080) and [CIViC](https://civicdb.org/welcome). <span style="color: red;">However, such resources are comparatively limited in the domain of neuroscience.</span> [LinkRBrain](https://doi.org/10.1016/j.jneumeth.2014.12.008), a web-based platform that integrates anatomical, functional, and genetic knowledge, is among the limited number of such resources.
 [BrainKnow](http://www.brain-knowledge-engine.org/), the most recent platform, is another platform that is designed to [synthesizes and integrates neuroscience knowledge from scientific literature](https://arxiv.org/pdf/2403.04346.pdf).
-Additionally, projects like [DANDI](https://dandiarchive.org/) are making strides by enabling the publication and sharing of neurophysiology data, but not on KGs.
+Additionally, projects like [DANDI](https://dandiarchive.org/) are making strides by enabling sharing of neurophysiology data together with its metadata.

 - **Lack of Support for Heterogeneous Data Sources:** The current platforms in neuroscience are limited in their ability to handle a diverse range of data sources.
 For instance, [LinkRBrain](https://doi.org/10.1016/j.jneumeth.2014.12.008) can only integrate knowledge from 41 databases, whereas [BrainKnow](http://www.brain-knowledge-engine.org/) solely focuses on scientific literature. <span style="color: red;">However, knowledge is not restricted to just databases or scientific literature, and there is a need for platforms that can accommodate a wider variety of sources (e.g., structured, semi-structured and unstructured sources).</span>